gautsi/groupsOnTwitter/README.md

 groupsOnTwitter
 ===============

 A package of tools to measure hierarchy in directed graphs.
+See the documentation_.

+.. _documentation: ./docs/graphtools.pdf